Networking

 What is an IP Address?

 An IP address is simply a numeric code that indicates a particular internet connection to the outside world.
-It is actually a portion of the data that travels over your network connection, a number of data bytes that make up the communication string between two computers (typically a client and a server).
+It is a portion of the data that travels over your network connection, several data bytes that make up the communication string between two computers (typically a client and a server).

 You may think your computer already has an IP address, which it does, but your IP address is usually obtained through your ISP.